The Princeton Review Career Quiz vs. MyPassionAI: An Honest 2026 Comparison by the Founder of One of Them

 Each respondent gets two colors: one for interests (what you are drawn to) and one for style (how you like to work).
 That gives 16 possible pairs, and each pair yields a page of matched career examples.
 A Yellow-Yellow reader, for instance, gets "research, banking, accounting, systems analysis, tax law, finance, government work, and engineering."
 A Red-Green reader gets a different list.

-Sitting inside the product, it is a competent 5-minute instrument with a genuine pedigree (Birkman is a real framework), wrapped in a 1990s-feeling web form, shipping the minimum viable result.
+Sitting inside the product as a user, it is a competent 5-minute instrument with a genuine pedigree (Birkman is a recognised framework), wrapped in a 1990s-feeling web form, shipping the minimum viable result.

-I launched MyPassionAI in late 2025 because I had watched enough people (and enough versions of myself) waste years on careers chosen by optimization for external approval rather than internal fit.
+I launched MyPassionAI in late 2025 because I had watched enough people, and enough versions of myself, waste years on careers chosen by optimisation for external approval rather than internal fit.
 The quiz is the top of the product.
 You can take it at mypassion.ai/career-quiz.

 The instrument.
 25 questions, but the structure is the point.
 The first question asks which of four statements best describes your current situation: a student or graduate with no direction, someone in a well-paying career who wants change, someone with too many interests who cannot pick one, or someone stuck or unemployed going in circles.
 Your answer to Q1 decides which Q2 you see.
 A career switcher gets asked which moments in their last job made them forget the clock.
 A graduate gets asked what they spent hours on as a kid that felt like play.
 Someone with too many interests gets asked which interest they would least regret committing to.

 This branching is load-bearing.
 A 34-year-old burned-out product manager and a 19-year-old undeclared major need different questions, and the Princeton Review asks them both the same 24.
-Our branching tree is visible in the codebase, in src/data/quizQuestions.ts, and it is not cosmetic.
+This branching is not cosmetic.
 It changes which signal we can extract from the 2nd-most-important question in the quiz.

 The framework.
-The output is one of 16 archetypes in a 4-by-4 matrix:
+The output is one of 20 archetypes in a 5x4 matrix:

-- Struggle type (y-axis): Career Switcher, Grad Explorer, Multi-Passionate, Purpose Seeker
+- Struggle type (y-axis): Career Switcher, Grad Explorer, Multi-Passionate, Purpose Seeker, Explorer

 - Priority type (x-axis): Income-Focused, Lifestyle Seeker, Stability First, Experimenter

-A Career Switcher who is Income-Focused ("You're ready to escape and earn what you deserve") gets a different teaser, a different career list, and a different transition plan than a Multi-Passionate Experimenter ("You're exploring how to combine your passions").
-The matrix is the backbone of how the report is personalized.
+A Career Switcher who is Income-Focused ("You're ready to escape and earn what you deserve") gets a different teaser, a different career list, and a different framing than a Multi-Passionate Experimenter ("You're exploring how to combine your passions").
+The matrix is the backbone of how the report is personalised.

-Sitting inside my own product, the thing I most want you to understand is that the report is designed to be acted on this week, not filed for later.
+The thing I most want you to understand about the report is that it is designed to be acted on this week, not filed for later.
 That is the specific problem I was trying to solve.

 Quiz structure, side by side